 VA Home Loans are provided by private lenders, such as banks and mortgage companies; however, the VA guarantees a portion of the loan, enabling the lender to provide more favorable terms.
 Veterans often can purchase a home without any down payment and without mortgage insurance.

 To be eligible, a borrower must have a good credit score, sufficient income, a valid Certificate of Eligibility (COE), and meet certain service requirements.
 The length of a borrower's service or service commitment and/or duty status may determine his or her eligibility for specific home loan benefits.

-The United States Department of Agriculture has what are referred to as rural development home loans.
+The United States Department of Agriculture has what is referred to as rural development home loan.
 USDA loans have income restrictions, and the house must be located in designated rural areas.
 There are a number of locations in Massachusetts that are in USDA eligible rural areas.
-USDA rural development loans allow for 100 percent financing, and are available through participating lenders.
+USDA rural development loans allow for 100 percent financing and are available through participating lenders.

 Qualifying debt-to-income ratios are 29 percent for housing costs and 41 percent for total debt.
 Lenders may request an exception to exceed these ratios when strong compensating factors are identified.

 There isn't any maximum purchase price, and homebuyers may purchase a variety of property types, including existing homes, new construction, modular homes, planned unit developments (PUD's), eligible condominiums, and new manufactured homes.

 The Home Possible Advantage mortgage only requires a 3 percent down payment and offers a fix-rate, conventional mortgage for first-time homebuyers, as well as other qualified borrowers with limited down payment savings.
 Homebuyers must meet minimum credit score requirements.
 The entire 3 percent down payment can come from personal funds, local grant programs, or gift funds.